Qin717/us-housing-market-analytics/README.md

 ### For Real-Estate Investors
 - **Diversify geographically:** Balance exposure between high-growth inland states and established coastal markets.
-- **Monitor volatility:** Use standard deviation of YoY changes as a leading signal of market overheating or correction.
+- **Monitor volatility:** Use the standard deviation of YoY changes as a leading signal of market overheating or correction.

 ### For Developers & Builders
 - **Prioritize expansion** in affordable, high-demand regions (South, Mountain).